What is Auror?

 The insights surfaced through the information entered into Auror allows retailers to make better decisions to protect their staff, customers and stores.

-1. For example, retailers may identify some products that are more vulnerable to theft at certain times of the day and, therefore, change their store layout and roster accordingly to better protect the products.
+1. Retailers may identify products at higher risk of theft at certain times of the day and change their store layout or roster guarding resources accordingly.

-Retailers can also take preventative action and communicate with store teams when there is an issue with violent repeat offenders.
+Retailers can also take preventative action and communicate with store teams when there is an issue with known violent offenders.

 Law enforcement

 Retailers and law enforcement have always worked together to solve crime in the community.
-However, retail crime is the highest volume crime type and police resources are limited.
+The challenge for retailers and police is that their resources are limited and retail crime is consistently one of the highest volume crime types, and as we now know, often highly organized in nature.

-By connecting multiple events to groups of individuals causing the harm, and enabling police to see that information, police can choose how best to use their resources to focus on the small group of offenders responsible for most crime in stores and harm in our communities.
+By connecting multiple events to POIs that are causing the harm, and enabling police to see that information, police can choose how best to use their resources to focus on the small group of offenders responsible for most crime in stores and harm in our communities.

 Privacy and Security